Skip to content

 # - type: kubernetes

-All fields are optional.
+If you are creating checks for your Trivy misconfiguration scans, some fields are optional as referenced in the table below.
 The schemas field should be used to enable policy validation using a built-in schema.
-The schema that will be used is based on the input document type.
-It is recommended to use this to ensure your policies are correct and do not reference incorrect properties/values.
+It is recommended to use this to ensure your checks are correct and do not reference incorrect properties/values.

 Field name Allowed values Default value In table In JSON